szincone/nfl-lineup-generator/README.md

 # nfl_dk_line_up
-Uses pro-football ref and dk_csv to make your dk_lineup.
+Uses pro-football reference and a draftkings csv to make your draftkings lineup.

 -Written in [Python](https://www.python.org/).

 -Uses [Pandas](https://pandas.pydata.org/).

 ## using the program
 Make sure to clone the repo.
-Run from the combo_lineup.py file by using the 'team' variable.
+Run from the combo_lineup.py file by using the 'team' variable. combo_linup.py will use the other .py files to create a lineup for your draftkings contests.

 -combo_lineup.py imports the dataframes from the other python files in the repo and uses the dataframes to generate a possible dk_lineup.